ax0ryn/writeups/README.md

-# Writeups repo

-i made this repo to make writeups here, to help people learn.
+i made this repo to make writeups here, to help people learn

 if you like them or wanna support me, please star this repo, i'd really appreciate it. thank you